rdbreak/rhcsa8env/README.md

 - Gateway - 192.168.55.1
 - DNS - 8.8.8.8

-There is a repo available to use from `http://ipa.eight.example.com/rpms`
+There is a Repo/AppStream available to use from `http://repo.eight.example.com/BaseOS` and `http://repo.eight.example.com/AppStream`

 ## Accessing the systems
 Remember to add the IP addresses to your local host file if you want to connect to the guest systems with the hostname.